TommyMart/QuizNight_Terminal_App/readme.md

 ##### Unix-based Systems (macOS, Linux)

-- First you must clone the source respository from [T1A3 Terminal App Repository](https://github.com/TommyMart/T1A3_Terminal_App).
+You can clone the source respository from the [T1A3 Terminal App Repository](https://github.com/TommyMart/T1A3_Terminal_App), or just follow the following steps.

 ##### Feel free to copy and paste the following code steps!